sysartifacts/sysartifacts.github.io/eurosys2021/index.md

 AEC members may contact authors during the evaluation period, for example to ask for help if they are unable to get the artifact to work, and authors are asked to be responsive to such requests.
 However, your goal as an author should be to present and document your artifact in a way that AEC members can use it and complete the evaluation successfully with minimal (and ideally no) interaction.
 To ensure that your instructions are complete, we suggest that you run through them on a fresh machine (or VM) prior to submission, following exactly the instructions you have provided.

+Importantly, make your **claims** about your artifacts concrete.
+This is especially important if you think that these claims differ from the expectations set up by your paper.
+The AEC is still going to evaluate your artifacts relative to your paper, but your explanation can help to set expectations up front, especially in cases that might frustrate the evaluators without prior notice.
+For example, tell the AEC about difficulties they might encounter in using the artifact, or its maturity relative to the content of the paper.

 Important Dates
 ---------------